Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Introduction

-For a game $G$, we denote by $\omega(G)$ and $\omega^*(G)$ the maximum winning probability of any classical and quantum strategy, respectively.
-These are usually are referred to as the quantum and the classical value, in short.
+\paragraph{Results.} For a game $G$, we denote by $\omega(G)$ and $\omega^*(G)$ the maximum winning probability of classical and quantum strategies, respectively.
+These are usually referred to as the classical and entangled values, in short.
 Recall that since the quantum strategies contain the classical ones as a subset, it is clear that $\omega(G)\leq \omega^*(G)$.

-Regarding the quantum value of $\bf\mathsf{CHSH_q}$, we give two different proofs of the following theorem, which generalizes the well-known upper bound of Tsirelson \cite{boris_1} for the original {\sf{CHSH}} game. \begin{theorem} For any prime or prime power $q$ we have
+Regarding the entangled value of $\bf\mathsf{CHSH_q}$, we give two different proofs of the following theorem, which generalizes the well-known upper bound of Tsirelson \cite{boris_1} for the original {\sf{CHSH}} game. \begin{theorem} For any prime or prime power $q$ we have

-\end{theorem} Despite advances due to several researchers \cite{buhrman, ji2008, liang2009, wangfunc} in analyzing the value of $\bf\mathsf{CHSH_q}$ games, prior to our work there was no result, even in conjectured form, known for the asymptotic behavior of the classical and quantum value of $\bf\mathsf{CHSH_q}$.
-Even for small values of $q$, most results, with the exception of the original $\frac{1}{3}+ \frac{2}{3} \frac{1}{\sqrt{3}}$ bound of Buhrman and Massar for $q=3$, were obtained using numerical methods.
+\end{theorem} Despite advances due to several researchers \cite{buhrman, ji2008, liang2009, wangfunc} in analyzing the value of $\bf\mathsf{CHSH_q}$ games, prior to our work there was no result, even in conjectured form, known for the asymptotic behavior of the classical and entangled value of $\bf\mathsf{CHSH_q}$.
+Even for small values of $q$, most results, with the exception of the original $\frac{1}{3}+ \frac{2}{3} \frac{1}{\sqrt{3}}$ upper bound of Buhrman and Massar for $q=3$, were obtained using numerical methods.
 Thus, our work is the first to obtain asymptotic results on these games.

 One interesting fact about the bound in Theorem \ref{main_thm} is the striking similarity of the bound $1/q+ (q-1)/ (q\sqrt{q})$ here, with the influential tight upper bound of Tsirelson \cite{boris_1} of $1/2+1/2\sqrt{2}$ for {\sf{CHSH}}.
 This striking resemblance gives rise to the natural question of asymptotic (or exact) tightness of the bound in Theorem \ref{main_thm}.
-Although we cannot answer the above questions in full, we can provide some answers which clarify the situation to some extent, and bring out some of the relevant issues.
+Although we cannot answer the above questions in full, we provide some answers which clarify the situation to some extent, and highlight some of the relevant issues.

 \begin{theorem} There exists a universal constant $\epsilon_0>0$ such that for any prime $p$ and $k\geq 1$ we have